Matrix Decomposition and Applications: QR Decomposition

-Specifically, when $\bA$ has full rank, i.e., $\bA$ has linearly independent columns, $\bR$ also has linearly independent columns, and $\bR$ is nonsingular for the \textit{reduced} case.
-This implies diagonals of $\bR$ are nonzero.
-Under this condition, when we further restrict elements on the diagonal of $\bR$ are positive, the \textit{reduced} QR decomposition is \textbf{unique}.
-The \textit{full} QR decomposition is normally not unique since the right-most $(m-n)$ columns in $\bQ$ can be in any order. \end{theoremHigh}
+where $\bR_0$ is an $n\times n$ upper triangular matrix. \end{enumerate} If $\bA$ has full rank, i.e., $\bA$ has linearly independent columns, $\bR$ also has linearly independent columns, and $\bR$ is nonsingular in the \textit{reduced} case.
+This implies the diagonals of $\bR$ are nonzero.
+Under the additional condition that the diagonal entries of $\bR$ are positive, the reduced QR decomposition is \textbf{unique}.
+However, the full QR decomposition is typically not unique because the rightmost $(m-n)$ columns of $\bQ$ can be arranged in any order. \end{theoremHigh}